samdbeckham/blog/dev/_posts/2016-07-18-greased-lightning.md

 ## Cleaning house
 We tackled the majority of the caching issues earlier, but you'll soon notice a problem.
 After a while our caches start building up.
 We'll have the current version's cache, but we'll also have a load of obsolete caches from previous versions.
 We never access them, so it's only right we clean them up.
-It's rumoured that this is a feature that wil be coming to service workers in the future, but for now we can do it ourselves:
+It's rumoured that this is a feature that will be coming to service workers in the future, but for now we can do it ourselves:

 {% highlight javascript %}
 const currentCache = 'static-v3.5.1';